MartynaM04/MartynaM04/README.md

 <!-- INTRODUCTION -->
 ### About Me

-I'm an aspiring **Game Developer** obsessed with low-poly fantasy worlds and deep RPG mechanics.
-Currently living inside **Unity 6.5** and constantly messing with new features.
+I'm an aspiring **Game Developer** obsessed with low-poly fantasy worlds and deep RPG mechanics.<br> Currently living inside **Unity 6.5** and constantly messing with new features.<br>
 I act as the lead architect of my games.
-I design the systems, build the lore, and make the rules.
-AI assistants like **Claude** and **Claude Code** are my contractors.
-They write the code faster than I can, but I'm the one calling the shots.
+I design the systems, build the lore, and make the rules.<br> AI assistants like **Claude** and **Claude Code** are my contractors.<br> They write the code faster than I can, but I'm the one calling the shots.<br>

 <br><br>
   <img src="https://singlecolorimage.com/get/F7D7E6/400x3" alt="Divider" width="60%" />